Manganese X Announces Update to Private Placement Financing

 General working capital: $200,000

+Costs associated with the planned spin out of the Company's Lac Aux Bouleaux Graphite Property: $100,000

-Exploration and drilling at the Company's Woodstock Battery Hill Manganese Project: $800,000
+Exploration, metallurgy and drilling at the Company's Woodstock Battery Hill Manganese Project: $1,000,000

 The Company intends to commence a diamond drill program, focusing on the (Battery Hill) Moody Hill sector as recommended this fall; as well as an environmental baseline study as the project advances during 2020 - 2021.
 As announced on June 23, 2020, Phase Two metallurgical bulk testing with Kemetco Research Inc ("Kemetco") is underway and the results are encouraging as the Company continues to advance the development of a workable extraction process and flow sheet.
 Upon successful completion of the programs recommended in the NI 43-101 Technical Report, work will be initiated towards the completion of a Preliminary Economic Assessment.